-Tournaments that are sanctioned by a provincial judo association, Judo Canada will automatically provide sanctions at the "B" Level.
-The respective provincial judo associations are charged with ensuring that the event complies with their own standards and complies with the standards of this Policy.
-Judo Canada will not be involved in the organization or operation of "B" sanctioned competitions.
+Tournaments that are organized (or supported) by a provincial judo organization and open to other provincial organizations or national organizations.
+The respective provincial judo organizations are in charge of ensuring that the event complies with the standards of this Policy.
+Judo Canada will not be involved in the organization or operation of "B" sanctioned competition.
+A formal request will need to be submitted to Judo Canada by August 31st of every year by the PTSO.